 Follow the link here to view our timeline for 11+ exam and secondary preparation, provided to our pupils from Year 3 onwards.

 In Year 4, pupils work with their own chromebook for the first time to support their learning and develop their independence.
-The devices are theirs and boys are expected to charge the device at home and bring it to lessons every day.
-Whilst not all lessons will rely on the devise we are working to build digital literacy skills that ensure technology is an enhancement to their curriculum experience and not a distraction.
+The devices are theirs and are expected to charge the device at home and bring it to lessons every day.
+Whilst not all lessons will rely on the device, we are working to build digital literacy skills that ensure technology is an enhancement to their curriculum experience and not a distraction.

 With many of our feeder schools moving towards 1 to 1 devices for their pupils, the chromebooks provide an optimal intermediary step.
 The tablets are flexible tools which can be folded and used as tablets or provide laptop capability as needed.